bytedance/ns-x/README.md

 #### Future work

 * parallelize main loop
-* implement commonly used protocol stack as node
+* implement commonly used protocol stack as a new node type